murphye/cheap-gke-cluster/README.md

 These are the main parts of the solution to achieve a high level of cost savings:

-1. Use a private GKE cluster using only Spot VM instances as the cluster nodes.
-This will save you up to 90% on the cost of VMs, depending on the region.
+1. Use a private, [VPC-native](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg#create_a-native_cluster), [GKE cluster using only Spot VM instances](https://cloud.google.com/kubernetes-engine/docs/concepts/spot-vms) as the cluster nodes.
+This will save you up to 90% on the cost of VMs, depending on the GCP region.
 This could save you up to $150 per month for GKE node VMs for a 3 node, 6 core cluster.
-2. Use a Regional (rather than Global) HTTP Load Balancer which is currently free as a Beta preview.
+1. Use a [Regional (rather than Global) HTTP Load Balancer](https://cloud.google.com/load-balancing/docs/https) which is currently free as a Beta preview.
 Additional costs may be incurred in the future.
 This currently saves you $18.26 per month.

+    a.
+Attach the [Regional HTTP Load Balancer to a standalone NEG](https://cloud.google.com/kubernetes-engine/docs/how-to/standalone-neg#how_to) to route traffic directly from the Load Balancer to the GKE ingress gateway pods to achieve container-native load balancing.

+    b.
+Use [Gloo Edge](https://github.com/solo-io/gloo) for an Envoy-based GKE ingress gateway that provides advanced routing capabilities to services running in the cluster.
+Gloo Edge also provides reliable traffic routing to mitigate potential errors resulting from Spot VM node shutdowns.

-3. The 1st GKE control plane is free.
+1. The [first GKE control plane is free](https://cloud.google.com/kubernetes-engine/pricing#cluster_management_fee_and_free_tier).
 This currently saves $74.40 per month.

 Terraform configs (`.tf`) are commented with specific details and references to explain how the deployment works and why.
 Also see the blog post for specifics.